A hole of ones own

 The other people at the residency often asked about the hole, but I could just say that it was getting deeper.

-I had a feeling that people thought it to be provoking to spend the time at this quite prestigious residency, just digging a hole, instead of networking or working on my career as an artist.
+I had a feeling that people thought it to be provocative, to spend the time at a prestigious residency, just digging a hole, instead of networking or working on my career as an artist.

-After about eight weeks of digging, I decided that we should fill up the hole again.
+After seven weeks of digging, I decided that we should fill up the hole again.

 I think the other people had a weird feeling about this, but I tried to explain that if the purpose became more than just digging, I would see it as a mistake to have even started it.